laravel/docs/queues.md

 > {tip} To keep the `queue:work` process running permanently in the background, you should use a process monitor such as [Supervisor](#supervisor-configuration) to ensure that the queue worker does not stop running.

 Remember, queue workers are long-lived processes and store the booted application state in memory.
 As a result, they will not notice changes in your code base after they have been started.
 So, during your deployment process, be sure to [restart your queue workers](#queue-workers-and-deployment).
-Another caveat is that long-lived processes also allow certain changes made by a job to be propagated to subsequent ones, e.g. non-idempotent mutations to static variables, which effectively lowers the degree of job isolation.
+In addition, remember that any static state created or modified by your application will not be automatically reset between jobs.

 Alternatively, you may run the `queue:listen` command.
 When using the `queue:listen` command, you don't have to manually restart the worker when you want to reload your updated code or reset the application state; however, this command is not as efficient as `queue:work`: